sbj42/maze-generator/README.md

 can be used for additional settings:
 * `options.random`: (optional) A random number generator, as a function that returns a number between 0 (inclusive) and 1 (exclusive).
 The default random number generator is `Math.random`.
+* `options.generator`: (optional) A maze-generator plugin, as a package name  The default plugin is `@sbj42/maze-generator-backtrack` (though you'll need to make sure that's installed to use it).

 `maze.width()` / `maze.height()`